-- (A) Transfer With Change in Ownership of Host Property.
-A CPG for a net-metering system is deemed to be automatically transferred when the property hosting a net-metering system is sold or legal title is otherwise conveyed to a new owner.
-The new owner may continue operating the net-metering system provided that: - (1) the new owner agrees to operate and maintain the net-metering system according to all terms and conditions of the CPG and complies with this
+- (A) A CPG for a net-metering system is deemed to be automatically transferred when the property hosting a net-metering system is sold or legal title is otherwise conveyed to a new owner.
+The new owner may continue operating the net-metering system provided that the new owner provides written notice of the transfer to the electric company. - (B) A CPG for a net-metering system that is transferred independently of a change in ownership of the property hosting the net-metering system may be transferred provided that: - (1) the original certificate holder is in compliance with all terms and conditions of the CPG; - (2) the new certificate holder complies with all terms and conditions of the

-Rule 5.100; and

-- (2) within 30 days after acquiring ownership of the system, the new owner of a ground-mounted system completes and files an official transfer form with the Commission, the Department of Public Service, the Agency of Natural Resources and the electric company, or within 30 days after acquiring ownership of the system, the new owner of a roof-mounted system completes and files an official transfer form with the Commission, the Department of Public Service, and the electric company. - (B) Transfer Separate from Change in Ownership of Host Property.
-CPG holders seeking to transfer a net-metering CPG separately from a change in ownership of the property hosting the net-metering system must obtain Commission approval prior to transferring a CPG.
-To obtain Commission approval of a proposed transfer, the current CPG holder and proposed CPG holder must complete and file a form developed for this purpose. - (C) Abandonment.
-Non-use of a CPG for a period of one year following the date the CPG is issued will result in the revocation of the CPG.
+- CPG and complies with this Rule 5.100; and - (3) within 30 days after acquiring ownership of the system, the new owner of a ground-mounted system completes and files an official transfer form with the Commission, the Department of Public Service, the Agency of Natural Resources, and the electric company, or within 30 days after acquiring ownership of the system, the new owner of a roof-mounted system completes and files an official transfer form with the Commission, the Department of Public Service, and the electric company. - (C) Abandonment.
+Non-use of a CPG for a period of one year following the date the CPG is issued will result in the revocation of the CPG without further action by the Commission.
 For the purpose of this section, for a CPG to be considered used, the net-metering system must be commissioned.
-An extension of time will only be granted upon written request and for good cause shown.
-Prior to construction, a certificate holder may abandon a CPG at any time upon written notice thereof to the Commission, the Department, the Agency of Natural Resources, and the electric company.
+A CPG holder may obtain an automatic one-year extension of time by providing written notice to the Commission and the electric company.
+Such notice must be (1) filed in the case in which the CPG was issued or deemed issued, unless the case is closed, in which case the filer should contact the Clerk, and (2) filed before the one-year anniversary of CPG issuance; otherwise the CPG will be deemed revoked.
+Further extensions will only be granted upon written request and for good cause shown before expiration of the CPG.
+A CPG holder may abandon a CPG before construction by providing written notice to the Commission, the Department, the Agency of Natural Resources, and the electric company.